 When should you talk to a lawyer?

 Schools have a responsibility that consists of taking steps to prevent and stop bullying when it occurs.
-If the school or district has not provided a reasonable solution for the bullying your child is suffering, it may be necessary to speak with a lawyer as soon as possible about your situation.
+If the school or governing board has not provided a reasonable solution for the bullying your child is suffering, it may be necessary to speak with a lawyer as soon as possible about your situation.

 How The Carlson Law Firm can help

-If your child’s school has been negligent in its duty to provide a safe learning environment and your child has suffered physical or psychological injuries due to serious instances of bullying, we want to help.
+If your child’s private school has been negligent in its duty to provide a safe learning environment and your child has suffered physical or psychological injuries due to serious instances of bullying, we want to help.
 We have a team of compassionate attorneys who are ready to stand up for your rights and seek the justice you and your family deserve.
 Contact us today for a free consultation.
 We care, we can help.